 Event 1059 - Ajax Navigation

-The previous URL, which might contain a previous hash fragment, is added to the travel log.
-This enables the Back button to return to that previous URL.
+- The previous URL, which may contain a previous hash fragment is added to the travel log (so clicking the back button returns to that URL).

 When Is This Event Logged?

 Perform the following steps to see this event logged in the Internet Explorer Compatibility Test Tool: